rewardenv/reward/docs/environments/types.md

 * Local

   These types are passed to `env-init` when configuring a project for local development for the first time.
 This list of environment types can also be seen by running `reward env-init --help` on your command line.
-The `docker-compose` configuration used to assemble each environment type can be found in the [templates directory](https://github.com/itgcloud/reward/tree/main/templates) on GitHub.
+The `docker compose` configuration used to assemble each environment type can be found in the [templates directory](https://github.com/itgcloud/reward/tree/main/templates) on GitHub.